-Autonomous Golf Cart Importance Safety 2. ] 3. ] 4. ] Feature is undesirable.
+Autonomous Golf Cart Importance Safety Scale: Feature is undesirable.
 I would not consider a product with this feature.
 Feature is not important, but I would not mind having it.
 Feature would be nice to have, but is not necessary.
 Feature is highly desirable, but I would consider a product without it.
-1-5 Autonomous Golf Cart Need Unique, Exciting, and or Unexpected 1 5 Accurate detection and navigation of environmental surroundings 2 5 Follower cart reliably follows leader cart 3 5 Manual override and emergency stops 4 3 Potential passenger detection to stop on command ✓ 5 3 Driving route with set stops
+Feature is critical, I would not consider a product without this feature.
+1-5 Autonomous Golf Cart Need Unique, Exciting, and or Unexpected 1 5 Accurate detection and navigation of environmental surroundings 2 5 Follower cart reliably follows leader cart 3 5 Manual override and emergency stops 4 3 Potential passenger detection to stop on command $\checkmark$ 5 3 Driving route with set stops